ogratwicklcs/Webinar-Workshop-Ansible-Linux/1.2-adhoc/README.md

 ## Step 2 - The Ansible Configuration Files

 The behavior of Ansible can be customized by modifying settings in Ansible’s ini-style configuration file.
-Ansible will select its configuration file from one of several possible locations on the control node, please refer to the [documentation](https://docs.ansible.com/ansible/latest/reference_appendices/config.html).

 > **Tip**
 >